-Residential tenants in New York are protected from eviction under the COVID-19 Emergency Eviction and Foreclosure Prevention Act ("EEFPA") until August 31, 2021 if they submit a Hardship Declaration Form stating that: (a) they have a financial hardship related to, or during COVID-19 that prevents them from being able to pay their rent in full or move; or (b) someone in the household is at increased risk of severe illness from COVID-19.
-Owners are not prohibited from commencing court proceedings to collect unpaid rent from tenants.
+In addition to the limitations on eviction described above, residential tenants in New York may be protected from eviction until January 15, 2022 if they submit a Hardship Declaration Form stating that: (a) they have a financial hardship related to, or during COVID-19 that prevents them from being able to pay their rent in full or move; or (b) someone in the household is at increased risk of severe illness from COVID-19.
+Owners may request a hearing in housing court to challenge hardship claims submitted by tenants.

 The Corporation is reviewing the possible impacts of the state and federal eviction protections on its financial condition, operations and cash flow.
 Other proposed federal, State, and local legislation may make additional allowances for eviction protections, various periods of forbearance on mortgage payments (including extending the forbearance periods described above) and certain restrictions on the enforcement of remedies upon a default and provide direct and indirect financial support.
-Enacted federal and state legislation such as the CARES Act, the stimulus packages passed by Congress, and the EEFPA, and such other legislative proposals, if enacted, may have both adverse and positive effects on the Corporation's operations and financial condition.
+Enacted federal and state legislation, the stimulus packages passed by Congress, and such other legislative proposals, if enacted, may have both adverse and positive effects on the Corporation's operations and financial condition.